-The bill amends sections 1001.42 and 1014.06 of the Florida Statutes to establish new protocols for health screenings of K-12 students.
-It mandates that specified screenings can only be performed after parents receive written notification and have a reasonable opportunity to deny consent or opt their child out of such services.
-The bill emphasizes the importance of parental involvement in decisions regarding their child's mental, emotional, or physical health, ensuring that school personnel cannot discourage parental notification or involvement in these matters.
-Additionally, it requires school districts to notify parents at the beginning of the school year about available health care services and their rights regarding consent.
+This bill amends sections 1001.42 and 1014.06 of the Florida Statutes to establish new protocols for health screenings of K-12 students.
+It mandates that specified screenings can only be conducted after parents receive written notification and have a reasonable opportunity to deny consent or opt their child out of such services.
+The bill emphasizes the importance of parental involvement in decisions regarding their child's mental, emotional, and physical health, reinforcing their right to access educational and health records.
+Additionally, it requires school districts to notify parents at the beginning of the school year about available health care services and the option to decline any specific service.

 Statutes affected: S 370 Filed: 1001.42, 1014.06